Nvim/heavy_weather/README.md

 ## Nix

 A Nix devshell with all the necessary dependencies is available.
-Run `nix develop .` then built the project with CMake.
+Run `nix develop .` then build the project with CMake.